adenilso/jplavisfsm/README.md

 # jplavisfsm

-This is a placeholder for the project.
-The files will be included soon.
+JAR file for the whole project is available.